 Quickly Selling Your House for a Job Relocation

-Since moving in-and-of itself can also be a pain, you might be tempted not to sell the house at all.
+Since moving in and of itself can also be a pain, you might be tempted not to sell the house at all.
 You certainly wouldn’t be alone.
 Some homeowners initially decide to rent their home out or let a friend who is willing to cover the mortgage stay in the house.
-But these options usually presents a host of other problems that make them regret their decision.
+But these options usually present a host of other problems that make them regret their decision.

 Paying two mortgages is about as unappealing as being a long-distance landlord.

 - It takes as long or longer to find a trustworthy renter as it does to find the right buyer to take over living in the house.

 - All the repairs will still be your responsibility and, with tenants in the home, you can’t legally put the work off.

 - Just flying back and forth to handle any issues will be a big hassle, not to mention an expensive use of your time and resources.

 - Should an eviction of the tenant be needed down the road, your costs will just go higher—particularly when damage is done to the property or you have to hire a lawyer.
 If you’ve rented to a family member or friend, an eviction is sure to ruin the relationship, too, especially if they’ve been missing payments because of a job loss, divorce, or serious illness.

 Plus, because paying two mortgages is about as unappealing as being a long-distance landlord, selling the house is really the best choice you have.
 So, how do you ensure that the sale of your house can quickly go through without incurring more than the necessary stress?